ChrisPhillips-cminion/APIConnect-Policy-Throttling/README.md

 # User Defined Policy allowing API Connect to Throttling in the Assembly

-Releases are available in here
+Releases are available in https://github.com/ChrisPhillips-cminion/APIConnect-Policy-Throttling/releases

 to build locally use the following command